Cordyceps: benefits, dosage, contraindications

 ✪✪✪✪✪

-In men, studies suggest that cordyceps might increase testosterone levels, which are essential for various aspects of male reproductive health, including sperm production and sexual function.
-In women, cordyceps might increase libido.
-Preliminary clinical research shows that taking a specific preparation of cordyceps (Cs-4) at about 3 g per day for 40 days may improve symptoms of sexual asthenia in 66% of patients, versus 32% of patients taking natural cordyceps and 24% of patients taking a placebo.
+Among men, studies suggest that Cordyceps may increase testosterone levels, which are essential for various aspects of male reproductive health, including sperm production and sexual function.
+In women, Cordyceps may increase libido.
+Preliminary clinical research shows that taking a specific Cordyceps preparation (Cs-4) at about 3 g per day for 40 days can improve symptoms of sexual weakness in 66% of patients, compared with 32% of patients taking natural Cordyceps and 24% of patients taking a placebo.

 Posologie